PFAS

 What next?

-Regular testing will continue to take place across the Shire to monitor PFAS levels in our water supplies.
+Council will continue to undertake regular testing across the Shire to monitor PFAS levels in our water supplies.

 FAQS